swatalla/academic-kickstart/content/project/psych_neur_comm_women/index.md

   # Options: Smart, Center, TopLeft, Top, TopRight, Left, Right, BottomLeft, Bottom, BottomRight
   focal_point = "Smart"
 +++

+American Academy of Nursing/BAGNC, May Day Fund - $5,000

 The goal of this comparative group study is to examine how sensory and affective components of pain in women with Alzheimer's disease are psychophysically and neurophysiologically associated, as compared to matched controls.
 The proposed study will also examine associations relative to AD severity.